Ronald P. Loui

 I told her I'd work for her if she got back into politics as a centrist/bipartisan, but I thought she should try not to cut the budget of the University of Illinois system so deeply so fast.
 My idea was to agree with her that tightened campus budgets made sense given funding realities, but that closing and restarting institutions with huge infrastructure investments was terrible long-term waste.

-Next I see, she's helping nominate a Presidential candidate at a convention and the extreme part of her party is booing her for divluging that she's Jewish and can work with the other party.
+Next I see, she's in Cleveland helping nominate a Presidential candidate at a convention and the extreme part of her party is booing her for divluging that she's Jewish and can work with the other party.
 Hard to believe she met with such vitriol, but that's how it was.

 Not too many advisors get to see a doctoral student celebrated in a Festschrift.
 The reason is simply that Guillermo Simari was already a professor when he got his PhD in CS at Wash U. In my article in this work, I introduce the ideas of dialectical predicate refinement and severing a correlate of the consequent in implicature, which I had puzzled over while sitting with cafe con leche at Cafe Muñoz in Argentina.